My inspection won't turn on

 2. 2

-Verify that the thermostat is set to the correct mode (heat, cool, or auto) and that the temperature setting is appropriate.
+Verify that the thermostat is functioning properly and set to the correct settings.

 Frequently Asked Questions